The Importance of Cyrus the Great in Iranian History

 After the death of Cyrus the Great, Pasargadae, his capital city, wasn’t the capital anymore.
 Yet, it kept its significance among the succeeding Achaemenian kings.
 They held their coronation ceremonies there first and paid their respects to him as the founder of the dynasty.
 Then, they went to Persepolis to keep up with their festivities.

-He built the first series of Achaemenian palaces in Pasargadae.
-He planned and made the first examples of Persian gardens at Pasargadae.
-He planned water channels and basins along the ducts there.
+He built the first series of Achaemenian palaces in Pasargadae, planned and built the first examples of Persian gardens there, and planned water channels and basins along the ducts there.
 We see the same style of parks and gardens made in Iran using the same plan.

 Without Cyrus the Great, there wouldn’t be any nation called Persia and later Iran.
-He united different ethnic groups via mutual respect and humanitarian supports under one flag.
-He taught everyone that tolerance and kindness are more powerful than any other weapons.
+He united different ethnic groups via mutual respect and humanitarian support under one flag.
+He taught everyone that tolerance and kindness are more powerful than any other weapon.

 Even until the 20th century, all dynasties in Iran tried to connect themselves somehow, through bloodline, etc, to Achaemenians and Persian Emperors.
 He’s the author and father of Iran.
 He’s the source of pride for everyone in Iran.